Ricardogll/Gunbird/README.md

      * Fix bugs (change control)
      * Fix Tetsu sprite animations
      * Fix bugs: debug functionality gates

+### 1.0 Version (04/06/2017)
+* Implemented turret_2 spinning animation
+* Gamepad for player 1
+* Added final cinematics for every character
+* Added turret_3 with its spinning animation and shoot
+* Added patterns for turret_2 and drone
+* Created enemy_robot and its sppining cannons and pattern
+* Created new character from scratch: Kyoko
+* Created Kyoko sprites
+* Implemented Kyoko sprites and animations
+* Created and implemented Kyoko final scenes
+* Implemented scene with the Trump pirates before the boss
+* Put the boss with its animations and shoot patterns
+* **Bug-Fixing**
+   * Fixed Control Stick and shoot button doubling up
+   * Fixed Bug in final character scenes
+   * Fixed Soldiers that didn't move (background animation)
+   * Fixed error in the sprite of the enemy_drone
+   * Fixed bugs with the audio (WAV)

 ## Credits
 * **Github project page**: https://github.com/lFreecss/Gunbird